GeraldNDA/CanadaTaxPros/README.md

 Canada Tax Pros Site
 ====================

-This website is now liv although at the time of writing, may be ported to an non-github domain.
+This website is now live although at the time of writing, may be ported to an non-github domain.

 This site is for my mom's tax business.
 I tried my best to be innovative but also fit the brand.
 This site went through a couple iterations, with the most recent featuring a more modern and innovative design.